Loading...

 Portion Control

-Include healthy fats like avocado or a small serving of nuts, which can slow digestion and reduce glucose spikes.
+Incorporate healthy fats like a small serving of avocado or a handful of nuts, which can help in moderating blood sugar spikes.

 Stay Hydrated